Kurama622/pycomment/README.md

 repo = 'demonlord1997/pycomment'
 on_ft = 'python'
 ```
-## Setting
+## Settings

-If you want to use default setting, you can write following contents in your configure.
+If you want to use default settings, you can write following contents in your configure.
 ```vim
 let g:pycomment_mark_mapping = 1
 ```